devsan95/zuul_service_setup/Readme.rst

 Need:
 -----
-- Its Very difficult for a new joiner for setting up zuul service in one or two attempts, since there are lot of checkpoints in between apart from sequential installation of containers as per confluence page - https://confluence.ext.net.nokia.com/pages/viewpage.action?pageId=1027891609
+1. Its Very difficult for a new joiner for setting up zuul service in one or two attempts, since there are lot of checkpoints in between apart from sequential installation of containers as per confluence page - https://confluence.ext.net.nokia.com/pages/viewpage.action?pageId=1027891609

-- Also, This script handles re-run environment very effectively by cleaning old images/containers, files created, etc.
+2. Also, This script handles pre-re-run environment of LinSEE host very effectively by cleaning old images/containers, logs directory, etc.
-- Approximately, It takes around 3-4 days to set this service for a first time user and around 30 min for a practioner.
+3. Approximately, It takes around 3-4 days to set this service for a first time user and around 30 min for a practioner.
   This script does this in 5 minutes for both kind of users.

 Approach: